TN Visa Frequently Asked Questions

-In order to qualify as a TN Visa non-immigrant you must be filling a TN Visa NAFTA profession and provide (at a minimum): Proof of your Canadian citizenship, a detailed support letter from your prospective employer, evidence of your education/credentials and proof of your intent to return to your permanent residence in Canada at the end of your TN Visa.
+In order to qualify as a TN Visa non-immigrant you must be filling a TN Visa profession and provide (at a minimum): Proof of your Canadian or Mexican citizenship, a detailed support letter from your prospective employer, evidence of your education/credentials and proof of your intent to return to your permanent residence in Canada at the end of your TN Visa.

 How do I apply for a TN Visa?

 Initial requests for TN Visa classification are made at a U.S. port of entry by providing (at a minimum): Proof of your Canadian citizenship, a detailed support letter from your prospective employer, evidence of your education/credentials and proof of your intent to return to your permanent residence in Canada at the end of your TN Visa.
 Canadians who present an approvable TN Visa application are admitted into the United States as a TN Visa non-immigrant and are issued Form I-94 as evidence.

 How long is a TN Visa good for?

 When you are admitted as a TN Visa non-immigrant, your initial period of stay can range from a few days up to three (3) years.
 Length of stay is often determined by the employer support letter and sometimes by the TN Visa profession you are seeking entry under and the validity of your passport.
 Your passport should have a validity date covering the requested length of stay on a TN Visa.

 How do I extend my stay as a TN Visa?

 There are two available extension options if you remain with the same TN Visa employer.
 (1) You can apply at a port of entry using the same procedure as your initial entry; (2) Your employer can file Form I-129 with United States Citizenship and Immigration Services (USCIS).
 As long as your employer’s need for your services continues, an extension can be granted.